 Expats moving to Iraq should expect to experience elements of culture shock.
-Expat life can be isolating as socialising may be limited to a small community of expats, all of which are in the country on short-term assignments.
+Expat life can feel isolated as socialising is usually limited to a small community of expats, most of whom are in the country on short-term assignments.
 The transitionary nature of the Iraqi expat community frustrates the task of forming meaningful relationships.

 Religion plays an important role in everyday life in Iraq.
 Expats need be sensitive to Iraqi cultural norms and adjust their lifestyle to best accommodate their interactions with the local population.
 While expat assignments in Iraq tend to be fairly short, those who make the effort to learn about local culture and engage in a meaningful way with Iraqis will find their time in Iraq to be a more fruitful experience.